jb55/btc-payouts/README.md

 ## TODO

 * This currently assumes an address type, so would be better to update this to support descriptors instead
+* actually create a single bitcoin transactions with these outputs